bmsasilva/sptools/README.md

 SPs = splitLines(SP, 0.4, plot.results = T)
 ```
 **linedf2SpatialLines** converts a dataframe with IDs and coordinates into a SpatialLines object.
-**SpatialLines** performes the reverse operation, extracting the coordinates and IDs of each lines of a SpatialLines object and put into a dataframe.
+**SpatialLines2df** performes the reverse operation, extracting the coordinates and IDs of each lines of a SpatialLines object and put into a dataframe.
-**createBox** and **createCircle** create a rectangle and a polygon approximating a circle in the form of a SpatialPolugons object.
+**createBox** and **createCircle** create a rectangle and a polygon approximating a circle in the form of a SpatialPolygons object.

 #### Licenses